 Contact Smith American Bail Bonds

-A Bail Agent will assist you and request defendants name
+A Bail Agent will assist you and request the defendant's name

-Once Bail Bondsman receives defendant name he or she will run through a statewide database.
+Once Bail Bondsman receives the defendant's name he or she will run through a statewide database.

-Once Agent has collected all Bail Bond information he or she will relay all information to the potential indemnitor (person willing to sign and pay for individual to be released from jail).
-The Bail Agent will give the Indemnitor his or her options on paying the bond.
+Once Agent has collected all Bail Bond information he or she will relay all information to the potential indemnitor (a person willing to sign and pay for the individual to be released from jail).
+The Bail Agent will give the Indemnitor his or her options for paying the bond.